felixleopoldo/benchpress/README.md

 ## Usage

-To run the simulation setup in config_paper.json type
+To run the simulation setup in [config/config_paper.json](config/config_paper.json) type

 `$ snakemake --cores 20 --use-singularity --configfile config/config_paper.json`

-A roc curve defined by [config/config_paper.json](config/config_paper.json) is found in the file [results/output/roc/ROC.eps]() and can be viewed with e.g. evince as
+A roc curve is found in the file [results/output/roc/ROC.eps]() and can be viewed with e.g. evince as

 `$ evince results/output/roc/ROC.eps`